 “The standard procedure in Canada and other industrialized countries is to regulate products based on scientific principles...
 Once safety and effectiveness have been reviewed, it is the marketplace in Canada which then decides on the market acceptance of the product, based on benefits such as price and individual values and preferences.”

-Despite vast literature identifying the problems of these approaches, and some regulatory improvements over the years to address the criticisms, we are still left with systems that continue to be guided by these old concepts.
+Despite vast literature identifying the problems of these approaches and the many products approved, albeit with some regulatory improvements over the years to address the criticisms, we are still left with systems guided by these old concepts.

 A related problem across all input categories is the setting of Maximum Residue Limits (MRLs), post-market surveillance, inspections and enforcement, primarily under the authority of the Canadian Food Inspection Agency (CFIA).
 Considerable resources have been devoted to these programs, often with significant benefits, but they are not commensurate with the scales of the challenges as food system complexity and distancing have increased.
 Programs have been criticized for (based on MacRae's extensive work on these issues in the 2000s):

 - MRLs in some contaminants that don't account for chronic low level exposure, aggregated impacts across residue classes, or residue cocktails

 - small sample sizes (especially when compared to other jurisdictions such as the EU and Japan),